Civil Defence Emergency Management Act 2002

 You could also call this:

-"Declaring a local emergency to keep people safe"
+"Declaring a local emergency: taking control to keep people safe in a specific area"

-If you are in charge of an area, you can declare a state of local emergency if you think an emergency has happened or might happen.
-You can declare a state of local emergency for the whole area or just part of it.
-When you declare a state of local emergency, it means you are taking control to help keep people safe.
+If you are in charge of an area, you can declare a state of local emergency if you think an emergency has happened or might happen in that area.
+You can declare a state of local emergency for the whole area or just for one part of it.
+When you declare a state of local emergency, it means you are taking control of the situation to keep people safe.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.